 [ Figure 10 about here ]

 Whitecourt is lowest cost location for most years at all capacities.
 There is a noticeable spike in costs 1999, which may be related to salvage harvest following the 1998 Virginia Hills wildfire [56].
 Note that this spike also affects Hinton and Edson at 800 Gg·yr-1 capacity, because they reach into the Whitecourt area.
-Generally speaking, the average cost of delivered forest residues are lower for the lower capacity plants, as they do not need to collect residues from as far to meet their biomass input requirements.
+The average cost of delivered forest residues are lower for the lower capacity plants, as they do not need to collect residues from as far to meet their biomass input requirements.
 In other words, the average cycle time is lower for the lower capacity bioenergy plants, which results in a lower average delivered residue cost.

 Overall, the results show that there is a high level of interannual variability in the costs of retrieving a fixed amount of biomass from timber harvesting residues.
 The variability is related to the area and location of harvest, which varies from year-to-year, and directly impacts transportation costs.